rimini-protokoll/the_walks/static/texts/medias/en_ohPeu2zi.md

   Thank you

-  *Enric Tello, all the people we met at Barcelona Cicle de l’Aigua, especially Ignasi Batalle Barber and Gustavo Ramon Wilhelmi, Lilli Kuschel, Zoï Wetzel, Peter Breitenbach, Niki Neecke (Jardin Sonore).*
+  *Enric Tello, all the people we met at Barcelona Cicle de l’Aigua, especially Ignasi Batalle Barber and Gustavo Ramon Wilhelmi, Peter Breitenbach, Lilli Kuschel, Niki Neecke (Jardin Sonore), Zoï Wetzel*
 userPrompt:
   - title: Then activate the next track.
     triggerTime: 90